 Every day varies, which is one of the reasons there is never a dull moment in buying!
 Usually, I will start my day replying to any emails from our suppliers from across the world.
 Alongside my assistant buyer Emma and buyers admin assistant Kelly-Anne, we are constantly communicating with our suppliers to ensure deliveries are on time, fabrics are approved, and prices are agreed.
 We work across multiple seasons at any one time, so multitasking is key.
 We might be approving the fit of a garment for AW21 in the morning and then planning the number of styles we want to buy for AW22 in the afternoon.
 I am constantly forgetting what month/year it is right now as I’m always thinking months in advance!

 Tips for aspiring buyers?

-I found work experience was really helpful for me, any kind of work experience in retail head office really helps put what you learn at university or college into practice and gives you an opportunity to make contacts within the industry.
+Work experience was really helpful for me, any kind of work experience in retail head office really helps put what you learn at university or college into practice and gives you an opportunity to make contacts within the industry.
 I’d also say that passion is key.
 Working in buying has its ups and downs, you don’t always get it right and that can be tough.
-It’s important to love what you do because those mistakes do happen, maybe something you believed in turned out to be a worst seller (we’re only human!) but if you are passionate about your job and the product you work on it’s easy to dust yourself off and drive yourself forward to try again.
+It’s important to love what you do because those mistakes do happen, maybe something you believed in turned out to be a worst seller (we’re only human!)
+But if you are passionate about your job and the product you work on it’s easy to dust yourself off and drive yourself forward to trying again.

 Now you know what it’s like to work as a fashion buyer, check out our fabulous new in styles which Charlotte had a hand in developing!